AstraBert/PhiQwenSTEM/README.md

 python3 backend.py
 ```

-Head over to http://localhost:8501 and you should see PhiCare up and running in less than one minute!
+Head over to http://localhost:8501 and you should see phiSTEM up and running in less than one minute!

 ## Contributions